Beyond Value Iteration for Parity Games: Strategy Iteration with Universal Trees: Label-Correcting Method for Computing the Least Fixed Point

-Our strategy for computing such a node labeling $\nu$ is to find the cycles in Definition \ref{def:threshold}.
+Our strategy for computing the node labeling $\nu$ as specified in the statement of Theorem~\ref{thm:bellmanFord} is to find the cycles in Definition \ref{def:threshold}.
 In particular, for every base node $v\in B(G_\tau)$, we aim to find a cycle $C$ dominated by $v$ in $G_\tau$ such that $\widehat{\mu}(v)$ can be extended to a node labeling that is feasible in $C$.
 To accomplish this goal, we first introduce the notion of \emph{width} in Section \ref{sec:width}, which allows us to evaluate how `good' a cycle is.
 It is defined using chains in the poset of subtrees of $T$, where the partial order is given by $\sqsubseteq$.
 Then, in Section \ref{sec:raise}, we show how to obtain the desired cycles by computing minimum bottleneck cycles on a suitably defined auxiliary digraph.